Ac6Embedded/vscode-zephyr-workbench-docs/docs/tutorials/arduino-uno-r4-wifi.md

 Arduino UNO R4 WiFi has a built-in debug adapter that you can use for flashing and debugging.
 It is compatible the following runners:
 * pyOCD

-pyOCD is provided with Zephyr Workbench, unlike other runners.
-Zephyr Workbench can automatically detect the executable.
+pyOCD is provided with Workbench for Zephyr, unlike other runners.
+Workbench for Zephyr can automatically detect the executable.
 Otherwise, either edit the PATH environment variable to with the path to the executable or inform the runner path in the **Debug Manager**.

 Connect your machine with the Arduino Uno R4 WiFi on the USB-C connector.